busycalibrating/Adversarial-Training/README.md

 ## To train a robust classifier using Langevin:
-`python -m adv_train.scripts.train_adv --nb_iter 1 --noise_scale 0.4 --sign_flag --eval_clean_flag --eval_name train_0 --model_dir /home/mila/b/berardhu/share/AdversarialTraining/pretrained_models`
+`python -m adv_train.scripts.train_adv --nb_iter 1 --n_epochs 100 --eps_iter 0.2 --noise_scale 0.2 --sign_flag --eval_adv pgd --model_dir /home/mila/b/berardhu/share/AdversarialTraining/pretrained_models`

 This will train a classifier using langevin.
 It will also report the error of the adversarial dataset agains a PGD robust model, and it will report the error of the trained classifier on the clean data.

-To be able to run this command you need to have access to `/home/mila/b/berardhu/share/AdversarialTraining/pretrained_models` on the mila cluster.
+To evaluate the attacker against another model simply use the flag: `--eval_name train_0`.
+This requires to have access to `/home/mila/b/berardhu/share/AdversarialTraining/pretrained_models` on the mila cluster.
 Let me know if you don't have access to it !

-To change the model against which you want to evaluate the attacker simply use the flag: `--eval_name train_0`.
+## To test the robust classifier against PGD:
+`python -m adv_train.scripts.test_langevin --nb_iter 100 --eps_iter 0.2 --n_epochs 1 --attacker_type pgd --model_path home/mila/b/berardhu/share/AdversarialTraining/saved_model/model.pt`

+I'm saving new models under the folder `home/mila/b/berardhu/share/AdversarialTraining/saved_model/`.
+Let me know if you don't have access to it.

 ### Baselines